-- ✓ Impressed to see how well Wessex Water perform on pollution incidents - ✓ Customers very positive about the proposed plan - Clear that Wessex Water want to positively impact environment, and many surprised at how much Wessex Water is prepared to do to make it a reality - ?
-Being environmentally responsible is a common aim for companies, so it is hard for Wessex Water to 'overachieve' - ?
-Impressed but general view is that more can always be done - ?
-Most customers had not considered Wessex Water environmental impact before and think more should be done to communicate improvement efforts
+Stakeholder Reactions Household Customer Reactions (Engagement Events) Impressed to see how well Wessex Water Stakeholders from all backgrounds believe \checkmark \checkmark perform on pollution incidents environmental protection should be front and Customers very positive about the proposed plan centre of Wessex Water's activities Clear that Wessex Water want to positively impact environment, and many surprised at how ?
+But several felt that this programme was more much Wessex Water is prepared to do to make it business-as-usual than new commitments (i.e. a reality what water companies already have to do) ?
+A number would like to see specifics before being ?
+Being environmentally responsible is a common unreservedly positive: aim for companies, so it is hard for Wessex Water How will Wessex Water deliver the ? to 'overachieve' proposals How will the measures help the ?
+Impressed but general view is that more can ? always be done

+- Most customers had not considered Wessex Water environmental impact before and think more should be done to communicate improvement efforts - environment - Some wanted to see a link made between leakage and environmental protection